 Wayne Merry has always been bothered by the short periods of time he could see clearing from his outpost at Wonder Lake.

-be published by American Alpine Journal, Jeb Williamson quotes Merry as saying,
+In a review soon to be published by American Alpine Journal, Jeb Williamson quotes Merry as saying,

 “Wayne Merry, the lone ranger on hand at the time with climbing experience, put it another way: “… an over flight by a capable aircraft during one of the brief windows of clear weather might just possibly have identified the situation and dropped supplies.
 Very unlikely, but possible.
 But we didn't know the situation.
 So if there was a failing, it is that we didn't try to find out.”
 (Williamson 2008)